 Another difference: the US Constitution is not regularly amended in a wholesale way by an elected commission.
 The Portland Charter Commission can drastically change the dynamics of government, potentially creating an entire new branch of government like an executive mayor.
 However, the charter commission can only make recommendations.
 Portland voters get to approve or reject amendments put forth by the commission.

-Ultimately, the charter commission was formed because of a local petition for public campaign financing.
+Ultimately, a local petition for public campaign financing started off the charter commission.
 Fair Election Portland turned in a qualifying ballot petition for a local Clean Elections system, but the Portland City Council decided to send the issue to a charter commission rather than voters – since it would require a change to the city charter.
 Portland voters approved of the charter commission in a vote in July 2020.

-Of course, as was the case a little over a decade ago when the city last formed a charter commission, once the commission was opened, there were other issues that people were ready to discuss.
+Of course, as was the case a little over a decade ago when the city last formed a charter commission, people are ready to discuss plenty of other issues.